I shut my eyes in order to see.

 Influence

-Today, Paul Gauguin is considered the most important figure of post-impressionists, along with his friend Georges Seurat and Vincent van Gogh.
+Today, Paul Gauguin is considered the most important figure of post-impressionists, along with Georges Seurat and Vincent van Gogh.
 Just like Van Gogh and Seurat, Gauguin was not well appreciated until after his death.
 Gauguin was later recognized for his experimental use of colors and synthetist style that were distinguishably different from Impressionism.
 His work was influential to the French avant-garde and many modern artists, such as Pablo Picasso, and Henri Matisse.

 Gauguin's art became popular after his death and many of his paintings were in the possession of Russian collector Sergei Shchukin.
 He was an important figure in the Symbolist movement as a painter, sculptor, print-maker, ceramist, and writer.
 Gauguin's Symbolism was unique in that he sought escape from civilization in less industrialized, so-called primitive cultures rather than in the imaginary dream world of his predecessors.
 Gauguin's search for a lost paradise ultimately led him to the South Seas, where he filled his canvases, prints, and sculptures with highly personal and esoteric imagery that deliberately eludes a clear or finite interpretation.
 After Gauguin's death, in Central Europe, Symbolism witnessed a late flourishing in the works of the Vienna Secession and Gustav Klimt in particular, whose canvases display a deep fascination with both the productive and destructive forces of female sexuality.